moxystudio/rfcs-oss/rfcs/0003-split-eslint-config.md

 }
 ```

-ℹ️ There's no need to support several ECMAScript versions because it's assumed we are using Babel, which takes care of compatibility.
+As listed above, these type of projects will be using Babel.
+Since Babel will be taking care of making code compatibility with target browsers, we can always use the latest ECMAScript version.

-ℹ️ If you use `workers` or `service-workers`, you will have to enable it manually via the `env` key.
+If the project uses `workers` or `service-workers`, you will have to enable it manually via the `env` key.

 ### `@moxy/eslint-config-isomorphic`